NEW! (January 10, 2020): Data and support files are now available for downloading and analyses. Please look immediately below for the download links.

 Contact Info – Who to contact with questions about this year’s national study – Dr. Jerry Rudmann at firstname.lastname@example.org or Dr. Katherine Wickes at email@example.com

 Resources – Psi Beta’s Giving Away Psychology (GAP) is a service-learning program includes a module on interpersonal communication (Part I).
 GAP is a program in which 3-4 person teams of Psi Beta students use resources Psi Beta provides to learn about and present 50-minute workshops to other students (e.g., high school and/or college classes).
-Part I will be released this fall (check under “Chapter Resources” for the support files and PowerPoint.
-Parts II and III (Deliberate Listening and Assertion and Avoiding Destructive Communication Games) are under development and should be available by spring, 2020.
+Part I will be released this spring (check under “Chapter Resources” for the support files and PowerPoint.

 Interpersonal Communication Measurement Articles